psugrg/cmproj-snippet/README.md

 ## Unit tests
 Unit tests are using [GoogleTest](https://github.com/google/googletest) framework.
-Note - this project snippet makes use of an installed version of the GoogleTest framework (inside the SADEN docker).
+This project uses an installed version of the *GoogleTest* framework.

 ### Usage
 Run `ctest -VV` in the `./build` folder to start tests.